-Become an environmental, health and safety champion by helping industries produce goods and services that avoid environmental contamination, that use less water and precious resources, and that avoid subjecting workers to hazardous conditions and materials.
+Become an environmental, health and safety champion by helping industries produce goods and services that avoid environmental contamination, that uses less water and precious resources, and that avoid subjecting workers to hazardous conditions and materials.

 The online Master of Science degree in environmental, health and safety management provides a solid foundation in the managerial aspects needed to develop and implement environmental, health and safety management systems that can move organizations toward a more sustainable and socially responsible future.
 Program graduates have a solid technical foundation in air emissions, wastewater, solid and hazardous waste, occupational safety and occupational health (industrial hygiene).
 Elements of sustainability are integrated into most of the core courses and some electives.

 The online MS degree program in construction management is designed to develop competencies in leadership, construction cost analysis and control, construction operations management, and construction business development.
 The goals of the program are to provide graduates with the requisite strategic skills to lead and advance the construction industry.
-To accommodate the working professional, the program is available almost entirely online.
+To accommodate the working professional, the program is available entirely online.